yiisoft/validator/docs/guide/using-validator.md

 $result = (new Validator())->validate($data, $rulesProvider);
 ```

-### Providing rules via data object
+### Providing rules via the data object

-In this way rules are provided in addition to data in the same object.
+In this way, rules are provided in addition to data in the same object.
 Only interface method implementation is
 supported.
-Note that the `rules` argument is `null` in `validate()` method call.
+Note that the `rules` argument is `null` in the `validate()` method call.

 ```php
 use Yiisoft\Validator\Rule\HasLength;